Connect with others who understand.

 • Grab bars

 Ataxia is a common symptom of MS that can significantly affect your quality of life.
-There are many types of treatment to manage ataxia, such as physical therapy, medication, and assistive devices.
+Treatment for vestibular, cerebellar, and sensory ataxia may include a combination of physical therapy, medication, and assistive devices.
 Your neurologist can help you find the best way to treat your MS and refer you to specialists who can help you adapt to your abilities.

 Talk With Others Who Understand